SamSvet/SAS_FileUploader/README.md

 # SAS FileUploader

 ## Overview
 This is [React](https://reactjs.org/) Web Application for [SAS® Intelligence Platorm™](http://www.sas.com/en_us/software/sas9.html) that uses [H54S](https://github.com/Boemska/h54s) adapter for bi-directional communication between JavaScript front-end and SAS back-end services.
-The app allows users to upload CSV and excel files to the SAS internal data model.
+The application allows to upload CSV and excel files into SAS while performing a set of checks on uploaded data.

 ## How to use it